dbushell/dbushell-2k15/src/data/blog/2015/2015-02-04-i-dont-do-angular-is-that-ok.md

 * [Front-end Development](/front-end-development/)
 * [Process & Strategy](/process-and-strategy/)

 These pages are a delicate balance of an intelligent, thoughtful, and succinct description of my 'craft', and some SEO bingo because that's an unfortunate reality.
-In my sidebar-slash-footer:
-<em class="p--light">"I freelance for small businesses, start-ups, individuals, and fellow web agencies."</em>
- — i.e. pretty much anyone willing to pay me.
+In my sidebar-slash-footer: _"I freelance for small businesses, start-ups, individuals, and fellow web agencies."_ — i.e. pretty much anyone willing to pay me.

 I try to emphasis web design first because it's what I enjoy most.
 Though really, design & build are part of the same package.
 Figuring out clean and sometimes clever CSS for a responsive layout is a lot of fun.